 Introduction | Data collection | SHA development work

-In 2010, OECD countries continued to spend, on average, more than 9% of their GDP on health care, despite a dramatic slow down in the growth of health spending in many countries in the wake of the global economic crisis.
-However, the long-term trend in health spending is upwards and there is ongoing concern regarding the adequacy of resource levels for health care and the way that those resources are used.
+In 2011, health spending remained flat across OECD countries after a dramatic slowdown in its growth in 2010 following the economic crisis.
+Recent trends reinforce the on-going concerns regarding the adequacy of financial resources for health care and the way that those resources are used.
 Consequently, policy-makers and researchers seek more detailed and comparative information on health care expenditures to address questions such as:

 - What are the main drivers accounting for health expenditure growth?